Kentico/xperience-by-kentico-training-lab/Contributing-Setup.md

       ```
       ## Goal

-      What were you trying to achieve/what you achieved?
+      What were you trying to achieve/did you achieve?

       ## Repository refactored/experimented on